 Scala: All Your Questions Answered

-Whether you’re a developer, a tech lead, or a business owner that needs to decide in which technical direction you need to be heading – in the IT industry you’re really spoiled for choice.
-From which languages, libraries, tech stacks are best for you to which cloud solutions and data storage solutions you should use, there are literally thousands of possibilities to choose from.
+Whether you’re a developer, a tech lead, or a business owner that needs to decide in which technical direction you need to be heading – in the IT industry, you’re really spoiled for choice.
+From which languages, libraries, and tech stacks are best for you to which cloud solutions and data storage solutions you should use, there are literally thousands of possibilities to choose from.
 In this post, we’ll be giving you all the reasons you should be choosing the Scala programming language, why Scala is worth considering, as well as how Scala can be used, and how newcomers can start programming in Scala.
 We’re sure you will find it valuable.
 So let’s dive right in!